-Our SOPHiA DDM Platform's Customer Base by Region
+Our SOPHiA Platform's Customer Base by Region

 We have been rapidly expanding our customer base as well as the volume of data that we analyze.
-From December 31, 2016 to December 31, 2022, our number of active customers grew from 182 to more than 750.
-During the same period, the aggregate number of genomic profiles analyzed using our SOPHiA DDM Platform grew from approximately 80,000 profiles to approximately 1,200,000 profiles, recently growing by more than 24,000 new profiles on a monthly basis.
+From December 31, 2016 to December 31, 2021, our number of active customers grew from 182 to 791.
+During the same period, the aggregate number of genomic profiles analyzed using our SOPHiA platform grew from approximately 80,000 profiles to approximately 910,000 profiles, recently growing by more than 20,000 new profiles on a monthly basis.
 The following figures show the growth in the total number of customers.